Financial Breakdown: Costs of Getting a Real Estate License

 The Bottom Line

-The real estate industry is constantly evolving, and it’s vital for professionals to stay informed about the latest changes.
+The real estate industry is always changing, and it’s crucial for professionals to stay updated on the latest developments.
 The implementation of SB 1495 in January 2024 will require all applicants for the salesperson or broker examination to complete an updated course in real estate practice that includes new content on implicit bias and fair housing laws.

-By understanding the impact of implicit, explicit, and systemic biases on consumers, as well as the historical and social effects of those biases, real estate professionals will be better equipped to serve their clients.
+By grasping the impact of implicit, explicit, and systemic biases on consumers, as well as the historical and social effects of these biases, real estate professionals will be better prepared to serve their clients.
 Additionally, the fair housing component will ensure that real estate professionals comply with federal and state fair housing laws, promoting a more equitable industry.

-By staying informed and choosing a real estate school that is current on the latest requirements, you can set yourself up for a successful and fulfilling career in real estate.
+By staying updated and choosing a real estate school that aligns with the latest requirements, you can position yourself for a successful and rewarding career in real estate.

 What Education Do You Need to Be a Real Estate Agent?